Vector graphics

 Window frost

-More advanced ones are:
+Advanced ones are:

 Cafe interior

-Urban Sketchers Canberra visited the Canberra Museum & Gallery.
-During this, I found a suitable location for my digital art.
-Because my equipment needs both a power source and protection from glare.
-So I positioned myself in the closed cafe, strategically *facing the bar.
+I was with Urban Sketchers Canberra.
+It visited the Canberra Museum & Gallery.
+In which I found a suitable location.
+My equipment needs both a power source and protection from glare.
+So I positioned myself in the closed cafe.
+In which I faced the bar.
+I finished the above piece on 13 September, 2024.

 Graffiti on the theme of deadlines